tibs/beyond-spellchecking-talk/notes.rst

 careful not to imply ownership of the products/projects ((*what's the correct term I want here?*)).
 So we have rules like ``Aiven PostgreSQL`` -> ``Aiven for PostgreSQL``.

+.. admonition:: Vale ``substitution``

+  Looks for token A and suggests token B instead.
+Supports exceptions.

+  "Consider using 'B' instead of 'A'"

+  *We use this, although all our examples are currently treated as errors, rather than suggestions*

 Aside: Create tests you need, retire them when they're not
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~